 He picked up a bit of what might have once been a Venetian blind and drew a long line in the dirt.
 “Nobody past here until I tell you,” he said.
 There was a ferocious look in his eye.
 That and the presence of of actual death-sticks – heavy and somehow far more intrinsically nasty than they had ever seemed as toys or television – kept us in a sort of shocked and silent obedience.

 He set the weapons and ammunition on the bare dirt and lay down beside them.
-He was about ten yards away from the phone books.
+He was about ten metres away from the phone books.
 It didn’t seem very far.
 I remember looking at the rocks in the clay and wondering what would happen if we missed.

 He loaded the rifle in complete silence and fired it once into the centre of the books.
 I’d expected a louder sound than its little cough.
 He repeated the procedure with the shotgun.
 It made a more worrying but still not very convincingly gun-like sound.